aarsonline/aarsonline.github.io/class1/trp/README.md

 Lastly, while most Class I synthetases approach the tRNA acceptor stem from the minor groove side, TyrRS and TrpRS alike instead approach the acceptor stem directly (de Pouplana and Schimmel 2001).

-TrpRS from prokaryotic and archaeal/eukaryotic organisms form quite distinct groups, with respect to their sequences, allosteries, and domain architectures (Carter 2005).
+TrpRS from prokaryotic and archaeal/eukaryotic organisms form distinct groups, with respect to their sequences, allosteries, and domain architectures (Carter 2005).
-The archaeal-like TrpRS contains an additional N-terminal domain known as the eukaryote-specific-extension, ESE (Yang et al. 2007).
+The archaeal-like TrpRS contains an additional N-terminal domain known as the eukaryote-specific-extension (ESE) (Yang et al. 2007).
 Both the ESE and the C-terminal [anticodon binding domain](/superfamily/class1/Anticodon_binding_domain_WY) undergo vast conformational changes upon substrate binding, making the archaeal-like form quite complex (Shen et al. 2008).
 However, despite the intricate allostery displayed by TrpRS, the catalytic domain itself is less elaborate than other Class I synthetases, making it a useful target for investigating ancestral models, such as  protozymes (Onodera et al. 2021) and urzymes (Pham et al. 2010), which display activation and aminoacylation activity respectively.
 The connecting peptide 1 (CP1) domains in TrpRS and TyrRS occur in their simplest forms.

 ## Editing

+TrpRS lacks editing activity.

 ## Non-translational functions